This was originally published in 2021, but was updated in 2022 to reflect current happenings. Enjoy!

 The Lake Placid Center for the Arts (LPCA) is a year-round multi-purpose facility dedicated to presenting the highest caliber of music, dance, theatre, award winning films, and visual arts exhibitions in the Adirondacks.
 The LPCA provides special arts-in education programs, young people's performances, workshops, and artist residencies.

-2020 and COVID rocked in-person events, causing many places to adapt new strategies and programming.
-LPCA is continuing their virtual programming in 2021, and re-introducing in-person events.
+LPCA is continuing a mix of virtual and in-person events in 2022.
 For the most comprehensive list of their offerings, visit their website.

-Some highlights include: socially-distant theatre camp for kids (in-person), 3D collage poem workshop (virtual), adult improv classes (in-person), and an assortment of online lessons and classes.
+Some highlights of past events include: kids' theater camps, 3D collage poem workshop (virtual), adult improv classes (in-person), and an assortment of online lessons and classes.
 In addition to workshops, LPCA also has a steady stream of concerts and performances throughout the summer.

-Totally new this year is the Open Sky Festival, held at the Lake Placid Horse Show Grounds.
-Open Sky is a brand new, multidisciplinary festival for arts lovers of every age.
-Explore two weeks of music, dance, film, and theatre outdoors, under the open sky!
-The festival will run August 2 - 15 and passes are currently available for purchase.
+New in 2021 and continuing in 2022 is the Open Sky Festival, held at the Lake Placid Horse Show Grounds.
+Open Sky is a multidisciplinary festival for arts lovers of every age.
+Explore multiple days of music, dance, film, and theatre outdoors, under the open sky!
+The festival will run August 11 - 14, 2022.
+Check with the LPCA for passes and sales as we get closer to the big day.

 Lake Placid Sinfonietta

-After a 2020 hiatus, the Lake Placid Sinfonietta is back in 2021!
+The Lake Placid Sinfonietta is back again in 2022!
 The Lake Placid Sinfonietta is a professional chamber orchestra of twenty musicians from across the country, and they have been providing the Adirondacks with classical performances since 1917.

-This year, there will be six concerts on Sunday evenings at the LPCA and six FREE Wednesday evening concerts at the Horse Show Pavilion.
-Season dates are July 7 to August 15.
+There will be concerts on Sunday evenings at the LPCA and Wednesday evening concerts at Mid's Park.
+Season dates are July 6 to August 14.

-The Sunday Symphony Series evening shows at the LPCA have limited in-person tickets available, and there are also unlimited virtual tickets.
-Both are available for purchase now.
+The Sunday Symphony Series evening shows at the LPCA will have in-person tickets available.
 Wednesday Community Concerts are FREE and first-come, first-seated.
-Unlike previous years’, the Community Concerts will be held at the Horse Show Grounds in the pavilion.
+The Community Concerts return to Mid's Park in 2022.

 More information on specific concerts can be found on the Sinfonietta’s website.